-Here’s my wife looking cool in her ATV gear.
+My wife was looking cool in her ATV gear.

 It was rather chilly in the morning so we brought rain jackets.
 They give you a scarf to keep and it’s definitely worth wearing since you don’t want unknown mud in the mouth.

-The ATVs are pretty neat looking and can seat up to four people.
-The reason we chose Kipu Ranch was that they allow you to switch drivers at each stop.
-That means we could both get some driving done.
+The ATVs can seat up to four people.
+The reason we chose Kipu Ranch was that they allow you to switch drivers at each stop so we could both get some driving done.

 They make the first driver do a loop around the parking lot to get some basics down then line you up before the ATV tour starts.